chrplr/lpp-paradigms/fmri-read/README.md

 | 8 | 9'03 | 252 | 48 |
 | Localizer | 8'17 | 229 | 52 |
 | Anat | 9'38 | / | 28 |

+To launch the localizer, go to the French_sentence_reading_localizer folder and run :

+python french_reading_localizer.py